idoiag/LRG_project/Documentation/README.txt

 	9. Exon_number: check that we get the right number of exons /IGP/VF?/

 2.PARSING:
-Being able to parse an xml file is a today's need for any bioinformatician working in a clinical diagnostic laboratory.
+Being able to parse a file such as an xml or JSON omat file is a essential skill for any bioinformatician working in a clinical diagnostic laboratory.
 The reason behind is increasing dependency of lab on accurate and updated information and the increasing amount of data available over the time.
 This is especially true in the context of genetic testing due to the impact results can have on the lives of individuals and their families once tested.